HajoAhoMantila/chatr/README.md

 ### Development dependencies

-* The setup scripts for the dev environment assuem nvm (Node Version Manager https://github.com/creationix/nvm) is available.
+* The setup scripts for the dev environment assume nvm (Node Version Manager https://github.com/creationix/nvm) is available.
 * A current version of Chrome is required for the functional tests

 ### Development environment setup